uilleann-pipe-tools/mandrels/README.md

 staple dimensions, and dimensions it *such that the staple will be exactly centered on the mandrel during the rolling process, according to its internal dimensions*.
 All the math required for this is incorporated into the spreadsheet in the project, so all you have to do is enter your values, and watch the model change.
+It accounts for the total length of the mandrel as well.

 #### Arbitrary Mandrels and Sheet Metal Dimensioning
 Further, this same file may be used to model parameterized mandrels for rolling any size of tapered (or non-tapered) tube from any thickness of sheet metal.
 These may be later machined from the technical drawings that this FreeCAD project provides, or printed from exported STL files (3D printing cost increases with mass, and there are smaller size limits for printing steel, at this point in time).
+These mandrels will also center the sheet blank in the middle of their length.

 ### Calculation of Sheet Metal Dimensions for Rolled Tubes of any Taper Angle and Size